 - Respite Nursing works alongside the family to give parents and carers time for themselves, safe in the knowledge that their child is being cared for by someone who is familiar with their needs.

 - Clinical Nurse Specialists provide healthcare and nursing support to children in education or community settings.

-- Play Specialists provides play activities focussed on emotional and psychological development for any child with a disability or who is experiencing difficulties as a result of a medical treatments and conditions
+- Play Specialists provides play activities focused on emotional and psychological development for any child with a disability or who is experiencing difficulties as a result of medical treatments and conditions

 Child and Adolescent Mental Health Service

-Oxford Health Child and Adolescent Mental Health Service provides specialist and in-patient support for children and young people with urgent or complex mental health needs.
+Oxford Health Child and Adolescent Mental Health Service provide specialist and in-patient support for children and young people with urgent or complex mental health needs.